dhodgdon/portfolio/README.md

 # Overview

-This piece of software implements the Python print function to display "Hello World!" to the terminal.
+This is a basic Hello World program implementing the Python print function.

-I created this software to practice writing a simple Python program with an accompanying README file and then using Git to push those files to a GitHub repository.
+I created this software to demonstrate integration of Visual Studio Code, GitHub and Python.

 [Software Demo Video](http://youtube.link.goes.here)